Ethra8/history-quiz/README.md

        transition: .4s;

+### BUTTONS
-- **BUTTONS** - All buttons have the following transition to make they hover effect sightly progressive:
+All buttons of the site (home page, quiz and error page) have the following transition to make they hover effect sightly progressive:

        transition: all 0.5s;

+### FOOTER TRANSITIONS
-- **FOOTER ICONS** - All social-media icons have the following transition to make their hover effect sightly progressive:
+All social-media icons have the following transition to make their hover effect sightly progressive:

        transition: all 0.15s linear;

+## ANIMATIONS
+The site has the following animations:
+### NAVIGATION BAR AND HOME PAGE ANIMATIONS
+- **'Quiz' Word** next to the logo (on the navigation bar), and as part of the title header (on the home page) has the following animation:
+       transform: rotate(-5deg);
+- **Swith Mode Toggle** has the following animation:
+       -webkit-transform: translateX(26px);
+       -ms-transform: translateX(26px);
+       transform: translateX(26px);

+### FOOTER ANIMATIONS
+The footer icons have the followng animations when the user hovers through them, so that they become a bit bigger, and they present a sliht rotation to the left:
+       transform: scale(1.1);
+       transform: rotate(-7deg);

 # FEATURES
 ## IMPLEMENTED FEATURES